 Overwintering Elephant Ears

 Dig up the tubers before the first frost in colder climates and store them in a cool basement or garage.
-They can be replanted outdoors in the spring.
+You can replant them outdoors in the spring.

 Conclusion